 Treklanta is pleased to welcome Sarah Wade to her second Treklanta Artists Alley in 2018.
 For more information about her, visit her web site at Sarah Wade Studio.

 Born and raised in Atlanta, Dimitri Walker is a simple artist at heart.
 Brush, paint and canvas are his tools.
 He has been a portrait artist since 1983, primarily graphite (pencil).
 In 1994, Walker began to paint with oils and acrylics.
 He also took a job picture framing to be near the art world.
 He continued to learn and became a Master Certified Framer.
 In 2005, at 40 years old, Walker went to college and earned a Bachelors of Fine Art.
 In the spring of 2012, while teaching a drawing class at a local art gallery, a student/friend who took his class to learn to draw the TARDIS better, said to him, "Dimitri, I know you watch and love all the same shows and movies I do.
 Supernatural, Star Trek, Doctor Who, Star Wars, Firefly and all the comic book movies.
 I have been to your web site.
 Why don't you have any Fan Art?"
 Walker replied, "What's 'Fan Art'?"

 And the rest is history.

-Treklanta is pleased to welcome Dimitri Walker back to our third Artists Alley in 2017.
+Treklanta is pleased to welcome Dimitri Walker back to our fourth Artists Alley in 2018.
 Visit his web site at Paintings by Dimitri Walker.